VirtualSoC/vsoc-artifact/README.md

 ### FPS and Latency Data

-FPS and latency measurement data are recorded in `.csv` tables in `scripts/data`, It contains the FPS performance data of each different emulator across 50 applications and the latency performance data (in milliseconds) across 30 applications.
+FPS and latency measurement data are recorded in `.csv` tables in `scripts/data`, It contains the FPS performance data of each different emulator across 50 apps and the latency performance data (in milliseconds) across 30 apps.
+The full list of apps can be found in the [vSoC wiki](https://github.com/VirtualSoC/vsoc/wiki/Mobile-Apps-Evaluated).

 We distinguish between functional problems and performance problems in the tables.
 If the app crashes, generates an ANR (App-Not-Responding) error, does not respond to user input during the evaluation, or does not produce any meaningful content, we consider it a functional problem and the relevant performance field will be marked `-1`.
 In contrast, if the app frequently stutters, but does not crash, does not generate ANR, and reacts to user input normally, we consider it a performance problem and continue the evaluation.
 The bar plots include apps with performance problems, but exclude those with functional ones.